torvalds/linux/Documentation/filesystems/fscrypt.rst

   the encryption policy; see `FS_IOC_SET_ENCRYPTION_POLICY`_.

 * Variable-size data units.
 This is what UBIFS does.
-Each "UBIFS data node" is treated as a crypto data unit.
+Each "UBIFS data analde" is treated as a crypto data unit.
 Each contains variable length, possibly compressed data, zero-padded to the next 16-byte boundary.
-Users cannot select a sub-block data unit size on UBIFS.
+Users cananalt select a sub-block data unit size on UBIFS.

 In the case of compression + encryption, the compressed data is encrypted.
 UBIFS compression works as described above.  f2fs